 We had a Yelp Elite event at Fresh Millions to celebrate their grand opening location in Gilbert.
 I love these events that introduce me to new places around the Valley.
 I also love getting more acquainted with my fellow Yelp Elites as these are the people with the most knowledge of where the best eats are in the Valley.
 We were given sandwich and salad samples and able to create our bowl.
 For dessert, we had a table full of yummy cookies to choose from.
 This was a fun event and I look forward to a return visit.

-When I was in Chicago earlier this year, I must have ate out three times a day just so I could try all the food that Chicago had to offer.
-The one place that I tried to fit in but couldn’t was this little chain sandwich shop called Potbelly.
-Now Phoenix has opened a few Potbellys.
-Potbelly got its start in Chicago at an antique store off Lincoln Ave.
+When I was in Chicago earlier this year, I must have eaten out three times a day just so I could try all the food that Chicago had to offer.
+The one place that I tried to fit in on my trip was this little chain sandwich shop called Potbelly.
+It didn’t work out for me because of time.
+But now Phoenix has opened a few Potbelly locations across the Valley.
+Potbelly Sandwich Shop got its start in Chicago at an antique store off Lincoln Ave.
 A couple started serving toasted sandwiches there until someone bought the store and turned it into a restaurant with the idea of selling their popular sandwiches.
 Now there are over 200 stores in the U.S. Potbelly is also known for their shakes and showcasing musicians.
 A girlfriend of mine and I attended their opening week at Cityscape.
-The employee recommended I try their popular sandwich The Wreck – salami, roast beef, turkey, ham and swiss cheese on fresh baked bread.
+The employee recommended I try their popular sandwich The Wreck – salami, roast beef, turkey, ham and swiss cheese on fresh-baked bread.
 Of course I loaded it with peppers too and got a bowl of soup.
 I was really impressed!
 I loved that they had live music from a local artist as well going on in the background.

 Brosenbrus (Bros -n- brews) is always a fun stop for me when I’m in Tempe.
 Sandwiches, Paninis and great coffee all make up this cool place.
 They also serve alcohol and are now into pulled pork.
 They have a great happy hour and host popular viewing events for shows like Walking Dead and Dexter in addition to sports.
 I stopped in before the ASU/Oregon game and enjoyed bumping into Riccardo and the gang from Redemption church.
 One of the part-owners Steven also attends there and does a lot of catering for the church.
 I tried their pulled pork sandwich and thought it was awesome!
 Best Iced Toddy’s in town as well!